“On hope of eternal life, which God, Who cannot lie, promised before the eternal times” (Titus 1:2 MKJV).

 - It’s not about our righteousness.

-- One can’t judge
+- One can’t judge by appearances.

 - One mustn’t be bound by the letter.